subarumuroi/ML_omics/README.md

     ├── complete_workflow.py    # Full RF analysis
     ├── modern_workflow.py      # Using installed package
     └── ordinal_workflow.py     # Ordinal regression
+    └── test_banana_workflow.py # sanity check to see preprocessing is handling missing data correctly, verifies oridnal and rf works and confirms plottin functions can handle data
+    # test all above workflows to see which ones are relevant.
+Remove as necessary
 ```

 ## 🚀 Installation